ogarreche/XAI_metrics/README.md

 derive the Stability experiment for SHAP due to its memory complexity issue.
 Nonetheless, LIME performed 54.54% for Stability.

+Table 10: This table shows the pairwise statistical test results between every pair of AI models by Wilcoxon signed rank test.
+Statistically better method (p < 0.05) shown in bold (both marked bold if there is significance and the median of the accuracies are the same.
+Only one is marked bold if there is significance and one model has a higher median).
+On the left, the CICIDS-2017 testbed is shown.
+In the middle, the RoEduNet-SIMARGL2021 testbed is shown.
+On the right, the NSL-KDD testbed is shown.
+For all testbeds, our method is statistically sound.

 ### Datasets:

 Download one of the datasets.